Skip to content

 Tu-104B

-Tu-104B is the representative branch of the Tupolev Tu-104 family, capturing the higher-capacity branch most associated with the family’s mature service.
+Tu-104B is a retired member of the Tupolev Tu-104 family, known for the higher-capacity branch most associated with the family’s mature service.

 Range 1,370 nm · Entry 1957